chengpeiquan/chengpeiquan.com/src/views/en/about.md

 I raised three cats:

-- Luna: A black British Shorthair
+- Luna: A black British Shorthair (Yeah!
+The same name as the black cat in Sailor Moon.)

-- Lion: A red tabby Maine Coon Cat
+- Lion: A red tabby Maine Coon Cat (It has grown up now and look like a lion.)

-- Didi: A American Shorthair
+- Didi: A tabby American Shorthair (In Chinese, The name means younger brother.)

 The photos below are the three of them.

 ![Luna, Lion, Didi.](https://cdn.jsdelivr.net/gh/chengpeiquan/assets-storage/img/2021/02/20210218211229.jpg)

+After introducing my cat, it's my turn.
 You can call me "BASS" or "BASSSSSSS…", because I'm a Bassist when I free.

 I enjoy Rock'N Roll, Nu-Metal, Hardcore, funk and so on.
 In my favorite music, the common denominator is to have charming riff, double Bass Drum Pedal, the most important point is that the bassline must be prominent.

 I have compiled a prominent playlist of bass that is suitable for bands to play together.
 Friends who play bass can visit [The sense of Existence for BASS:  rich and nice BASSline](https://music.163.com/#/playlist?id=443717710).